An intelligent camera that gets stuff done.

-An intelligent productivity app for people who use photos to get things done.
+An intelligent camera for those who use photos to get things done.
 WorkLens is an app we built to rethink how cameras are used for work.
 While most camera and photo apps are designed to capture and relive personal moments, we increasingly use them for something else entirely such as receipts, notes, whiteboards, product shots, and progress updates.
 These images are not meant to be remembered, but to capture information and document processes.

 WorkLens treats these photos as valuable inputs rather than clutter.
 It organizes them into structured, searchable datasets, automatically groups related images, and makes it easy to find and share what matters.
 Built for real-world workflows, it creates a collaborative space where visual information can be captured, understood, and used over time, turning the camera into a tool for documentation and coordination.